 Founder, Ignition Brewery

 Ignition is a vibrant, south London brewery which employs and trains people with learning disabilities to brew great beer.
+Nick is an economist and founded the brewery in 2015 as a not for profit organisation with the mission to employ people with learning disabilities and showcase their many talents.

-Founded by Nick O’Shea in 2015 as a not for profit organisation, he had worked as an economist in the City and after volunteering for Lewisham Mencap’s Tuesday Club for over 15 years he decided to start his own social venture, helping those with a learning disability into employment.
+After volunteering for Lewisham Mencap’s Tuesday Club for over 15 years he decided to start his own social venture, helping those with a learning disability into employment.

-More Beer, more Jobs – A Brewery with a Difference
+More Beer, More Jobs – A Brewery with a Difference

 The ethos at Ignition Brewery is simple: The team have a lot to offer and with the right support and care, they can make beer that competes on the open market and satisfies the thirst of any customer!

 The journey to deliver this in practice has been complex: trying to convince the social care sector to support the development of the company, whilst creating beers that can survive in the London Market has been tricky and required more resilience and ‘bloody-mindedness’ than Nick ever thought would be needed.